zhangcong0315/SUMO-and-Webots-co-simulation-platform/README.md

 ## Generate your own worlds
 If you want to generate your own worlds, several points you need to revise:
 1. Go to simple_case/AnnarborRoundabout/world/myMapV5_net.
-Replace your own .rou file and file
+Replace your own sumo.sumocfg file, sumo.net.xml, and sumo.rou.xml.
+2. Go to simple_case/AnnarborRoundabout/controllers/sumo_supervisor/SUmoSupervisor.py.
+This is the anchor integrate SUMO using Traci and Webots.
+3. Go to simple_case/AnnarborRoundabout/controllers/Joystickexmaple/Joystickexmaple.py.
+This is the controller from Webots side.

 # Contact Information